*

 (c) mass = mol x f. mass, so mass Na2CO3 = 0.01275 x 106 = 1.34 g

 The burette should be rinsed with the sodium hydroxide solution first.
-The flask should be rinsed around the inside to ensure all the acid and alkali react, and drop-wise addition close to the end-point to get it to the nearest drop.
+During the titration the flask should be rinsed around the inside to ensure all the acid and alkali react, and drop-wise addition close to the end-point to get it to the nearest drop - the first permanent pink colour.

 (b) moles = molarity x volume in dm3 (dm3 = cm3/1000)